syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### Button

-You can render a Button item by setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `Button`.
-You can further customize the button item through [RibbonButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html) which provides options such as `iconCss`, `content`, `isToggle` and more.
+You can render a Button item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `Button`.
+You can further customize the button item through [RibbonButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html) which provides options such as `IconCss`, `Content`, `IsToggle` and more.

 #### Toggle Button

-You can make use of [isToggle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonButtonSettings_IsToggle) property to define whether the button is a toggle button or not.
+You can make use of [IsToggle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonButtonSettings_IsToggle) property to define whether the button is a toggle button or not.
 By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}